EuropeanUniversityFoundation/power_react_app/README.md

     make up                       # Create and start the Docker containers make shell react              # Access a shell in the Node container

+In alternative, if `node` is already installed in your machine, it's possible to run the project with starting a docker container.

 Once the `node` container is accessible, it's possible to run the following commands:

 ### `npm start`